When it comes to safety, many workers look for gloves that offer both protection and durability. But are nitrile-coated gloves shock resistant?

 Durability | Lower, less resistant to wear | Higher, resistant to oils and abrasions |

-Chemical Resistance | Limited | Excellent, provides full protection |
+Chemical Resistance | Limited | Excellent, protects against oils and chemicals |

 Grip | Moderate | Excellent, especially in wet or oily conditions |